littlepretty/SFPhotoBrowser/README.md

 7.simple and friendly API

-8.this class using [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [MBProgressHUD](https://github.com/jdg/MBProgressHUD) but you can easily remove the dependence.
+8.this class using [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [MBProgressHUD](https://github.com/jdg/MBProgressHUD) but you can easily remove the dependency.

 Shortage